The Justin Fields era in Chicago will have to wait.

 "I think it's going to be a good opportunity for Justin, and then you know, we'll be selective across the board for the other players as we go,” said Nagy, who expects some of the other starters to sit on Saturday.
 “But you're going to see a direction of more kind of like the old-school fourth preseason game for that.”

-For IL sports betting, the Bears are between a 1.5- and 2.5-point underdog against the Titans.
+At Illinois sports betting sites, the Bears are between a 1.5- and 2.5-point underdog against the Titans.

 Fans have pushed for Fields to start after he experienced moderate success so far.
 The No. 11 pick in the draft recorded 175 all-purpose yards against Miami and scored two touchdowns in his first preseason game.
 Against Buffalo, he completed 9 of 19 passes for 80 yards and ran for 46 yards on four carries.